supreeth-subbaraya/Udacity_CarND/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

 The model architecture has been discussed above.
+A summary of the model is as below

+![alt text][image1]

 #### 3. Creation of the Training Set & Training Process